 CONDITION OF EMPLOYMENT

 Hall Managers are expected to be on campus and available for orientation and training two days prior to the first check-in of residents to their residence halls.
-Hall Managers must schedule and complete an exit appointment with the Office of Housing to return keys, Room Condition Reports, billable damages, binder, staff performance evaluations, and any other administrative materials.
+Hall Managers must schedule and complete an exit appointment with the Office of Residential Life to return keys, Room Condition Reports, billable damages, binder, staff performance evaluations, and any other administrative materials.

 The Hall Manager position is intended to be a 30-40 hour per week position while a hall is occupied.
 The academic load of Hall Managers shall not interfere with responsibilities as outlined above and should not exceed one course for the summer.
 Only with the advance permission of the Office of Residential Life can additional courses be added, including Thesis or Dissertation credits.
 Due to the nature of the position, any additional employment by Hall Managers during their term of appointment is prohibited.

 Hall Managers are provided a single room, partial meal plan, and an hourly rate for the length of the agreement.
 The skilled hourly rate for the Office of Residential Life hours is $8.90.